-Recently I was setting up a home lab comprising of Ubuntu 17.10 Desktop/Server, CentOS 7, RHEL, and OpenSUSE VMs on a high-end Windows 10 Box through Hyper-V. Since I have three 4K and one HD monitors in my Home lab, I wanted to change screen resolution of all these Linux distros beyond the low resolution I got out-of-box when setup on Hyper-V VMs.
+Recently I was setting up a home lab comprising of Ubuntu 17.10 Desktop/Server, CentOS 7, RHEL, and OpenSUSE VMs on a high-end Windows 10 Box through Hyper-V. Since I have three 4K and one HD monitors in my Home lab, I wanted to change the screen resolution of all these Linux distros beyond the default low resolution (1152×864) I got out-of-box when setup on Hyper-V VMs.

 Now when we set up any Linux VMs on Hyper-V, we automatically get all the integration components and virtualized drivers Including the Hyper-V video driver.
 However, if we try to change screen resolution from inside our VMs, we are unable to do so.
 This is a strange limitation, which continues to persist until date.